Resident Services Coordinator

 Outside of DNDA, Nate is an avid gardener and enjoys horticulture and landscape design.
 As an urbanist, he likes exploring Seattle’s neighborhoods and day tripping to new cities and towns.

-Programs & Development Associate
+Programs & Development Specialist

 Nelson is currently pursuing the MPA Program at the Evans School, and he is interested in making our communities healthier.
 He graduated from University of Washington with a degree in Biochemistry and Public Health.
 Prior to his work at DNDA, He participated in many research projects from community level such as analyzing and evaluating HIV/AIDS policies in Namibia and in Seattle, nutritional policies in Mississippi and in San Sebastian, Spain, to cellular level such as how Ebola infects human cells.
 With his experience, he aims to bridge the gap between science, data, and policies in building a healthier Delridge.